 A guardian of your person has the power to make your personal (non-financial) decisions, such as where you live.
 A court may appoint a guardian of your person if it finds that you are not able to make these decisions.

-A guardian of your person may revoke (cancel) or amend (change) the power of your health care agent to make your health care choices, but may not revoke your living will instructions without court approval.
+Pennsylvania law requires court approval for a guardian of your person to revoke (cancel) or amend (change) the power of your health care agent to make your health care choices or to revoke your living will instructions.

 If you have a health care agent, it is less likely that a court will be asked to appoint a guardian of your person.
 However, a request might be made, for example, by a family member who disagrees with your agent’s choice.